northeastern-datalab/dust/README.md

 ## Fine-tuned model

-The fine-tuned DUST models are available at: .
-Please download them and upload to out_model folder under respective subfolders based on the models.
+The fine-tuned DUST models are available at this [link](https://drive.google.com/drive/folders/15xrVhCN68nfurz2nLeyRNJAGh4ABeckh?usp=sharing).
+Please download them and upload to out_model folder under respective benchmark's subfolders.

 ## Reproducibility

 1. CD to the repo.

+2. To run column alignment experiments, run preprocess_align.py file by updating the parameters.

-2. To finetune DUST model, run preprocess_finetune.py with necessary parameters.
+2. To finetune DUST model, run preprocess_finetune.py file by updating the parameters.

-3. To run diversity algorithm, CD to diversity_algorithms and run main.py with necessary parameters.
+3. To run diversity algorithm, CD to diversity_algorithms and run main.py by updating the parameters.